ibm-cloud-docs/EventStreams/eventstreams158.md

 | `Segment By` | `Service instance, Service instance name` |
 {: caption="Table 5: Inactive consumer groups metric metadata" caption-side="top"}

-This is for information.
+This is for information only and is not an issue.
 Spikes indicate that a set of consumer groups have stopped sending messages.
-Not in itself an issue.

 ### Instance bytes in per second
 {: #ibm_eventstreams_instance_bytes_in_per_second}